Fortran-FOSS-Programmers/ford/README.md

 in the documentation comment and it will include as the note's contents anything until the end of the paragraph.
 Other environments which behave the same way are ``@warning``, ``@todo``, and ``@bug``.
 Note that these designations are case-insensitive (which, as Fortran programmers, we're all used to).
+If these environments are used within the first paragraph of something's documentation and you do not manually specify a summary, then the environment will be included in the summary of your documentation.
+If you do not want this to occur, just place the environment in a paragraph of its own.

 ###Output
 Output is in HTML.
 By default, all links will be relative, meaning that the